15 simple tips on how to be an Ethical & Responsible traveler

 As a world traveler, I feel that my mission is to constantly search for better alternatives and to learn how to make better choices at each place I visit.
 I want to help educate and encourage people to be ethical travelers and make traveling more responsible.
 These 15 simple tips on how to be an Ethical and Responsible traveler are a great start.

-Recently we have been seeing more information being shared about the tourism's negative impact, and over-tourism has become a global problem and also negative impacts on the environment have increased.
+Recently we have been seeing more information being shared about the tourism's negative impact and over-tourism has become a global problem.

 We can all increase our awareness of the problems around us and help make smart choices that will have a positive impact in someone else’s life and preserve our environment for future generations.

 You have probably seen, read and heard discussions about some hot topics in the travel industry lately on Ethical Travel, Responsible Tourism, Sustainable Tourism, Eco-Friendly travel and so on.